-The NSPS is designed to help the shipbuilding industry avoid the historical boom and bust cycle that has characterized industry activity in the past by creating a long-term, steady work flow that will sustain highly skilled jobs for Canadian companies, including small and medium-sized enterprises.
+The NSS is designed to help the shipbuilding industry avoid the historical boom and bust cycle that has characterized industry activity in the past by creating a long-term, steady work flow that will sustain highly skilled jobs for Canadian companies, including small and medium-sized enterprises.

-The NSPS Value Proposition (VP)
+The NSS Value Proposition (VP)

 - Human Resources Development

 - Industrial Development

 The Industrial and Regional Benefits (IRB) and Industrial and Technological Benefits (ITB) Policies

 The IRB Policy and the ITB Policy apply to the two large NSS shipbuilding packages.
 Irving and Seaspan are required to undertake IRB business activities in Canada equal to the value of their contracts.
 Administered by Innovation, Science and Economic Development Canada, the IRB Policy and the ITB Policy leverage major government procurements to encourage long-term industrial development and significant economic activity in Canada.
 For more information, visit Canada's IRB and ITB policy web page.

 As recipients of major NSS contracts for the Government of Canada, both Seaspan and Irving will have NSS VP and IRB/ITB obligations.